bytenaija/amazon-pay-sdk-ruby/README.md

 Four quick steps are needed to make an API call:

 Step 1.
-Construct a Client (using the previously defined Config object).
+Construct a Client (using the previously defined Config Hash).

 ```ruby
    require 'amazon_pay_sdk_ruby'